-Patients at the Skin Club are often advised to consume Arnica tablets a few days leading to the treatment, during their first consultation.
+Patients at the V Institute are often advised to consume Arnica tablets a few days leading to the treatment, during their first consultation.
 Arnica is a herbal supplement that is known to reduce the risk of bruising and it is a commonly available over-the-counter medication in most pharmacies.

 It should be carefully noted that in case of patients with a history of cold soles, the same should be duly informed at the time of initial consultation.
 Soft tissue filler or dermal filler treatments can cause cold-sore flare-ups.
 For the same reason, the patient may be required to take prophylactic anti-viral medications before commencing the treatment.

 Provided all the important pointers are looked in to prior to getting dermal filler treatments, rest assured the patient will be left with the most natural looking results, at minimal pain, discomfort and downtime.